SolarEnergyRacers/solar_car_control_system/docs/ser4-drivers-manual.md

 Break release | set acceleration to 0 (neither recuperation nor acceleration)
  |

-### Paddle Mode
+### Paddle Control Mode

+The paddles are used to control the acceleration and deceleration (recuperation) values send to the motor controller (MC).

+They are force sensitive: The more you pull them, the greater the setting value.

-Press button P2 until "PADDLES" is displayed on screen below the acceleration.
+Press button P2 until *paddles mode* is displayed on screen below the acceleration.

 #### Adjust Paddles